isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 &#9744;  <i><b>A) Immigration Clearance and Registering Proof of Vaccination</b></i>

-During immigration clearance, provide all documents, including proof of tests, and information required by the immigration officer.
+<p style="line-height:1.35;">During immigration clearance, provide all documents, including proof of tests, and information required by the immigration officer.
 Upon clearance, <b>air travellers</b> will receive an email, as provided in the SG Arrival Card (see Stage 1D), of their <b><a href="https://www.ica.gov.sg/public-education/electronic-visit-pass-(e-pass)-replaces-inked-endorsements-for-foreign-visitors-arriving-in-singapore-via-air-checkpoints" target="_blank">e-Pass (i.e. Visit Pass)</a> which will state the period of stay granted</b>.
-Travellers who are cleared for entry via Land or Sea, will continue to have their passports physically endorsed.
+Travellers who are cleared for entry via Land or Sea, will continue to have their passports physically endorsed.</p>

-<a href="/health/vtsg" target="_blank">Fully vaccinated travellers</a> who meet the following conditions <b>must clear immigration at the manual counters and request the immigration officer to register their vaccination details in their TraceTogether App</b> (see Stage 1E):
+<p style="line-height:1.35;"><a href="/health/vtsg" target="_blank">Fully vaccinated travellers</a> who meet the following conditions <b>must clear immigration at the manual counters and request the immigration officer to register their vaccination details in their TraceTogether App</b> (see Stage 1E):</p>

 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:lower-roman;">
-	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Aged 12 and above; </li>
+	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Aged 12 and above; </li>
-		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Do not possess a digitally-verifiable vaccination certificate, i.e. certificate with a QR code for verification; and</li>
+		<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Do not possess a digitally-verifiable vaccination certificate, i.e. certificate with a QR code for verification; and</li>
-			<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Possess the original vaccination document, stating the type and date(s) for which the vaccine was administered.
+			<li style="padding-left: 20px; font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Possess the original vaccination document, stating the type and date(s) for which the vaccine was administered.
 All vaccination documents must be in English, or translated to English by a translation service provider, notary public or embassy of the country of document issuance. </li>
 </ol>

-Once registered, the traveller will be able to show proof of their vaccination status using the TraceTogether Application in <a href="https://go.gov.sg/moh-smm" target="_blank">vaccination-differentiated settings (e.g. malls, dining out)</a>.
+<p style="line-height:1.35;">Once registered, the traveller will be able to show proof of their vaccination status using the TraceTogether Application in <a href="https://go.gov.sg/moh-smm" target="_blank">vaccination-differentiated settings (e.g. malls, dining out)</a>.
 All registrations performed during immigration clearance are valid only for 30 days.
-Travellers staying in Singapore beyond 30 days, or those who had not registered their vaccination status during immigration clearance, should visit <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a> (under “Recognising Overseas Vaccination”) for more details.
+Travellers staying in Singapore beyond 30 days, or those who had not registered their vaccination status during immigration clearance, should visit <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">MOH’s website</a> (under “Recognising Overseas Vaccination”) for more details.</p>

 &#9744;  <i><b>B) On-arrival COVID-19 Tests</b></i>

-Follow the instructions of officers on the ground, and take an on-arrival COVID-19 Polymerase Chain Reaction test.
+<p style="line-height:1.35;">Follow the instructions of officers on the ground, and take an on-arrival COVID-19 Polymerase Chain Reaction test.</p>

-Travellers who did not <a href="#payment">pay for the test before arrival (see Stage 1E)</a>, will do so on the spot and expect additional delays in the administration of the test and departure from the checkpoint.
+<p style="line-height:1.35;">Travellers who did not <a href="#payment">pay for the test before arrival (see Stage 1E)</a>, will do so on the spot and expect additional delays in the administration of the test and departure from the checkpoint.</p>

 &#9744;  <i><b>C) Transport to Declared Self-Isolation Accommodation</b></i>

-Travellers can commute using private transport, taxis (including street-hailed taxis) or private-hire car (GrabSHN, Go-Jek, Ryde, MVL Tada).
-The use of public transport (e.g. trains, buses) is strictly prohibited. <a href="/health/faq#transport" target="_blank">Click here for the latest transport advisory</a>.
+<p style="line-height:1.35;">Travellers can commute using private transport, taxis (including street-hailed taxis) or private-hire car (GrabSHN, Go-Jek, Ryde, MVL Tada).
+The use of public transport (e.g. trains, buses) is strictly prohibited. <a href="/health/faq#transport" target="_blank">Click here for the latest transport advisory</a>.</p>

-The use of public transport (e.g. trains, buses) is prohibited.
+<p style="line-height:1.35;">The use of public transport (e.g. trains, buses) is prohibited.</p>